-Madison's potential was not obvious to all early visitors.
+Madison's potential was not obvious to every early visitor.
 To the soldiers chasing Black Hawk in the summer of 1832, the future capital seemed unimpressive: "If these lakes were anywhere else except in the country they are," wrote one of them just after the war, "they would be considered among the wonders of the world.
 But the country they are situated in, is not fit for any civilized nation of people to inhabit."

 Nevertheless, in Sept.
 1832, the U.S. government took over all the lands southeast of the Wisconsin and Fox Rivers, including the site of Madison, from the Ho-Chunk in a treaty signed at Rock Island.
 On December 4, 1834, U.S. government surveyor Orson Lyon began to run the township and section lines for Madison.
 His field notes and the plat maps drawn from them (which you can see here) are the most detailed record of what Madison looked like before settlers arrived.
 Lyon found the future downtown "second rate [for farming, with] black, white & burr oak, red root grass & marsh, flags etc."

-[Sources: Daniel Durrie's History of Madison published in 1874, and Wisconsin Historical Collections, volume 10]
+[Sources of quotations: Daniel Durrie's History of Madison published in 1874, and Wisconsin Historical Collections, volume 10]

 :: Posted in Madison on August 11, 2013